 |5740C (1967)||25 jewels, 57 Lord Marvel, 36,000 vph|

-As we can see from this movement family tree, the Crown Special’s 341 falls in a long line of some the very best manually-wound calibers from Suwa Seikosha in the 1960s, beginning with the Grand Seiko 3180 that went on to become the 5720A through the Crown Chronographs of the 1964 Tokyo Olympics to the high-beat 5740C Lord Marvel in production until 1975.
+As we can see from this movement family tree, the Crown Special’s 341 falls in a long line of some the very best manually-wound calibers from Suwa Seikosha in the 1960s, beginning with the Grand Seiko 3180 which went on to become the 5720A, through the Crown Chronographs of the 1964 Tokyo Olympics to the high-beat 5740C Lord Marvel in production until 1975.

-While there are a few differences internally between the two movements, externally, the cases of the two watches are much closer in specification.
+Crown Special cases came in stainless steel and gold cap, and the latter was identical in specification to the Grand Seiko.
 The Grand Seiko 3180 and the Crown Super both have the same 80 micron 18k gold cap.
 Think of gold cap as really, really thick gold plating that is mechanically applied as a separate sheet of gold bonded onto the steel case. (my All-Clad 3-ply cooking pans have a very similar construction with stainless steel caps bonded to an aluminum core).
 It may come as a surprise to some that the first Grand Seiko was not available in gold but this was the reality, with a solid platinum case as the only precious metal option.
 Ironically the rarest case by far is the stainless steel version which seems to have only be produced in prototype quantities.

 The layer is also thick enough to take the wear and tear of regular use.
 With years of use it can wear through and typically it does where the thumb of previous owners have rested while winding.
 Solid gold would, of course, be more desirable but neither the Grand Seiko 3180 nor the Crown Special was made with a solid gold case.
 A gold cap is the next best thing and if it was good enough for the first Grand Seiko, I think it is also OK for the Crown Special.
 A gold cap has the lustre of solid gold and it patinas like solid gold, until it gets really worn when it does start to look more like regular plating.

 In terms of size, both watches are an identical 35mm across but both appear larger on the wrist as they are all dial and no bezel.
 And what dials they are!
-The Grand Seiko First needs little introduction.
+The Grand Seiko First needs no introduction.
 Afterall, it was the basis for the spectacular 2017 limited edition SBGW252 in solid 18k gold.
-3180 dials were produced in a painted or a radially brushed finish, which given half a chance, ages to a parchment-like beige.
-Almost all examples you will see for sale have some form of dial damage.
-Index markers are either solid gold, signified by the 8-pointed ‘Special Dial’ star found above the 6 o’clock marker, or merely gold plate, signified by a 6-pointed star.
+3180 dials were produced in a painted or a radially brushed finish, which given half a chance, age to a parchment-like beige.
+Many examples you will see for sale have some form of dial damage.
+Index markers are either solid gold, signified by the 8-pointed ‘Special Dial’ or ‘SD’ star found above the 6 o’clock marker, or merely gold plate, signified by a 6-pointed ‘Applied Dial’ or ‘AD’ star.

 I find the light yellow dial tones to be the most harmonious with the gold of the indexes and case.
-Add a dark brown crocodile strap as was fitted to both the Grand Seiko and Crown Special from the factory to give an extremely elegant vintage dress watch large enough and bold enough to mix with more contemporary watches.
+Add a dark brown crocodile strap as was fitted to both the Grand Seiko and Crown Special from the factory and you will have an extremely elegant vintage dress watch large enough and bold enough to mix with more contemporary watches.

-On the wrist, the Crown Super feels like a more expensive watch and the price differential between the two models cannot be ignored.
-Grand Seiko 3180s are now trading above $3000 for good examples and above $10000 for a rarer carved logo example with box and papers, while excellent Crown Specials can be found for $500.
+On the wrist, the Crown Super feels like a more expensive watch and the price differential between the two very similar models cannot be ignored.
+Grand Seiko 3180s are now trading well above $3000 for good examples and above $10000 for a rarer carved logo example with box and papers, while excellent Crown Specials can be found for $800.
 Just remember to look out for that 8-pointed star on the J14100’s dial to get the full golden experience.